bocchino/fprime/Svc/DpManager/docs/sdd.md

 1. Receive buffers filled with data products by client components.
 Upon receiving a buffer _B_, send _B_ on a port.
-Another component such as a Buffer Accumulator or Buffer Logger will process _B_ and then send _B_ back to the buffer manager for deallocation.
+Another component such as a Buffer Accumulator or Dp Writer will process _B_ and then send _B_ back to the buffer manager for deallocation.